-(a) A scatterplot has been constructed on the axes below that can be used to identify whether any association exists between the variables.
-Add the scores for students' 9 and 10 to the scatterplot and highlight them.
-(2 marks)
+(a) Construct a scatterplot on the axes below that can be used to identify whether any association exists between the variables.
+(3 marks)

 (b) Describe the association between the two variables, x and y.
 (2 marks)

 The scatterplots for three sets of data, A, B and C are shown below.